Alchemication/c-csv-2-xlsx/README.md

 This script was created to convert csv files to xlsx files with high speed.
-It's nice as it will parse the csv files correctly, respecting comas, double quotes, etc.
+It's nice as it will parse the csv files correctly, respecting commas, double quotes, etc.

 Feel free to use and abuse!

 Kudos to following articles for help with the beautiful (:D) C language: